Stoeckel Hall, 203.432.2986

 The faculty considers teaching to be essential to the professional preparation of graduate students in Music.
 Students in Music participate in the Teaching Fellows Program in their third and fourth years.

-The Department of Music offers, in conjunction with the Renaissance Studies Program, a combined Ph.D. in Music and Renaissance Studies.
-For further details, see Renaissance Studies.
+The Department of Music offers, in conjunction with the Early Modern Studies Program, a combined Ph.D. in Music and Early Modern Studies.
+For further details, see Early Modern Studies.

 M.Phil.
 See Degree Requirements under Policies and Regulations.

-M.A. (en route to the Ph.D.)
-Students enrolled in the Ph.D. program qualify for the M.A. degree upon the successful completion of seven courses, at least six of which are seminars given in the department, along with the passing of the style and repertory examination and an examination in one foreign language.
+M.A.
+Students may apply for a terminal master’s degree in music.
+For the M.A. degree, students must successfully complete seven courses, at least six of which are seminars given in the department, along with the passing of the style and repertory examination and an examination in one foreign language.
 Of the six departmental seminars, at least two grades must be Honors; the remaining five grades must average High Pass.
+Candidates in combined programs will be awarded the M.A. only when the master’s degree requirements for both programs have been met.
+Doctoral students who withdraw from the Ph.D. program may be eligible to receive the M.A. if they have met the above requirements and have not already received the M.Phil.

 A historiographical survey of major topics, issues, and techniques of musicological research.
 We consider the position of musicology in the broader context of historical thought and provide a conceptual foundation for further work in the field.

-MUSI 812a or b, Directed Studies: Ethnomusicology Staff
+MUSI 812a or b, Directed Studies: Ethnomusicology Brian Kane

-MUSI 814a or b, Directed Studies: History of Music Staff
+MUSI 814a or b, Directed Studies: History of Music Brian Kane

 By arrangement with faculty.

-MUSI 914a or b, Directed Studies: Theory of Music Staff
+MUSI 914a or b, Directed Studies: Theory of Music Brian Kane

 By arrangement with faculty.